Seniors Alert Scheme

 You will be asked to confirm that you understand the purpose and use of the equipment and that you will be responsible for the annual monitoring fee after the first year.

-How to apply
+How to Apply

-If you feel you may be eligible for grant support under the Seniors Alert Scheme, you should contact the group registered to operate the scheme in your area.
+If you feel you may be eligible for the Seniors Alert Scheme, you should contact the group registered to operate the scheme in your area.
 Pobal publishes a list of registered organisations on its website.

-Alternatively, you can contact Pobal at the address below for details of your local group.
+You can also contact Pobal at the address below for details of your local group.
 Groups wishing to register for the scheme can register online at pobal.ie.